 Have you ever woken up with a sore throat or sore muscles?
 Maybe you’ve found that your skin is red and swollen after a tough workout from the previous day?
 Perhaps you remember a time when you rolled your ankle or got stung by a bee.

 If so, you’ve most likely experienced inflammation, your body’s natural response from your immune system to promote healing and protect the body.
 On a smaller scale, inflammation can cause swelling and redness on your skin, which is a sign that your body is fighting an infection or injury.

 While inflammation symptoms are usually gone without a few days, the discomfort associated with it can last for years, sometimes becoming chronic.
-Inflammation has been associated with serious health conditions like cancer, obesity, heart disease, and even depression.
+Inflammation has been associated with serious health conditions like arthritis, cancer, obesity, heart disease, and even depression.

 In this article, you’ll discover the top 15 essential oils you can use to fight inflammation.
 But first, we’ll take a look at what inflammation is and how it affects your body.

 Inflammation is not the enemy.

 While it may feel like it, in fact inflammation is actually your body’s response to infection or damaged tissues.
 Inflammation one of the ways that your immune system attempts to protect you and heal your body after an injury or infection.
 Your body responds by increasing blood flow to the infected or injured area to deliver essential white blood cells, which fight the injury or infection.

 The white blood cells work to rebuild damaged tissues and get rid of foreign substances that may be trying to infect you.
 However, when the white blood cells get to work, they work in high numbers, which is what causes redness, heat, swelling, and pain.
 Other symptoms of inflammation can be fatigue, headache, immobility, fever, or a rash.